Zou1c/Ibex01/readme.md

 ## to do
 1. code description
 2. project description
-3. experimental environment
-4. how to run it
+3. how to run it

 to be continued...